skaltman/sfquickstarts-posit/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 #### Step 5: Access the Quickstart Materials

 This Quickstart will step you through the analysis contained in <https://github.com/posit-dev/snowflake-posit-quickstart-r/blob/main/quarto.qmd>.
 To follow along, open the file in your RStudio Pro IDE.
-You could do this by:
+There are two ways to do this:

 1. **Simple copy-and-paste** Go to File > New File > Quarto Document and then copy the contents of [quarto.qmd](https://github.com/posit-dev/snowflake-posit-quickstart-r/quarto.qmd) into your new file.
 2. **Starting a new project linked to the github repo.** To do this: